-They tell me their day was “fine”, but sometimes it’s hard to believe.
+Many kids tell us that their day was “fine,” but sometimes it’s hard to believe.
 It seems like there is a new social media site popping up every week, and it is difficult to keep up with what your child is using and who they are talking to online.
 So how can you be more involved in their usage?

 1. Stay up to date

 One of the best things you can do as a parent to protect your child is staying up to date with the latest social media trends.
-Especially with anonymous comment sites like Whisper, After School, and Ask.fm becoming increasingly popular, it is beginning to be more and more accessible for tweens to send classmates anonymous, harmful messages.
-Consult other parents, teachers, and the internet to better understand social media trends and usage.
+Especially with anonymous comment sites like Whisper, After School, and Ask.fm becoming increasingly popular, it is beginning to be more and more accessible for tweens to send classmates anonymous, harmful or inappropriate messages.
+To better understand social media trends and usage, consult other parents, teachers, and the internet.

 2. Be involved and present

 Getting your child to say more than “good” when you ask them how their day was can be like pulling teeth, but it is worth it to try to push through this barrier.
 Though they wouldn’t admit it, your tween is longing for someone to really be invested and care about their life and feelings, especially you.
 Understanding how your child is feeling, particularly at school, is crucial to gaining a window into what’s really going on in their life, as well as their device usage.
 Child phone monitoring apps can be the key to open the conversation up about their daily lives.